-We, therefore, attempted to utilize an alternative secretion system – called the type V secretion system (T5SS).
-The T5SS, also known as the autotransporter system, is a widespread secretion system in Gram-negative bacteria and is responsible for the secretion of various proteins, including enzymes and toxins 19-23.
+In light of these issues, we attempted to use the type V secretion system (T5SS) as an alternative secretion system.
+The T5SS, also known as the autotransporter system, is a common secretion system in Gram-negative bacteria and is responsible for the secretion of various proteins, including enzymes and toxins 19-23.
 Autotransporters encode all the necessary components for their own secretion within a single protein.
 They include an N-terminal signal peptide (SP), which is recognized by the Sec-mechanism and facilitates the translocation of the protein across the inner membrane.
 In addition, they have a passenger domain (PD), which is the secreted portion of the protein, and a C-terminal translocator domain that forms a β-barrel pore across the outer membrane 21 (Figure 1).
-Another autotransporter key component is a short linker domain positioned between the PD and the β-barrel domain, which includes an α-helix and disordered region that facilitates the passage of the PD through the β-barrel domain 24.
-It has also been demonstrated that PD secretion via T5SS requires the interaction between the β-barrel domain and the BamA protein, which creates the lumen to allow the passage of the PD 25,26.
-Since the secretion of PD is accomplished by a single protein (and the general bacterial secretion machinery such as the Sec and Bam complexes), it offers a straightforward method for introducing the T5SS into non-pathogenic bacteria.
-Nevertheless, the T5SS may face challenges in secreting proteins that contain disulfide bonds or require certain post-translational modifications.
-These features could interfere with the translocation process or require additional engineering to maintain the desired protein conformation 27,28.
+Another key autotransporter component is a short linker domain positioned between the PD and the β-barrel domains, which includes an α-helix and a disordered region that facilitates the passage of the PD through the β-barrel domain 24.
+It has also been demonstrated that T5SS-mediated PD secretion requires the interaction between the β-barrel domain and the BamA protein, which creates the lumen through which the PD passes 25,26.
+Since PD secretion is accomplished by a single protein together with the general bacterial secretory machinery such as the Sec and Bam complexes, it offers a straightforward method for introducing the T5SS into non-pathogenic bacteria.
+However, the T5SS may face limitations in its ability to secrete proteins that contain disulfide bonds or require certain post-translational modifications.
+These features could interfere with the translocation process or necessitate additional engineering to maintain the desired protein conformation 27,28.

-Here, we study whether the EspC, a T5SS protein of EPEC, can be used as a delivery system.
-EspC is a 110 kDa serine protease autotransporter that belongs to the serine protease autotransporters of enterobacteriaceae (SPATE) subfamily 28.
+Here, we sought to study whether EspC, a T5SS protein expressed in EPEC, can be used as a delivery system.
+EspC is a 110 kDa serine protease autotransporter that belongs to the serine protease autotransporters of Enterobacteriaceae (SPATE) subfamily 28.
 EspC, like many other autotransporters, is initially translocated into the periplasm via a Sec-dependent mechanism.
-During this process, the SP is cleaved, and the C-terminal β-barrel forms a pore in the outer-membrane.
+During this process, the SP is cleaved, and the C-terminal β-barrel forms a pore in the outer membrane.
 This pore interacts with BamA to facilitate the transport of the PD across the membrane 25, where it is ultimately released into the external environment through cleavage next to the linker domain (Figure 1A).
 The PDs of SPATE proteins exhibit serine protease activity, leading to the initial hypothesis that they autonomously catalyze the C-terminal cleavage.
-However, experimental evidence demonstrates that disrupting or deleting the serine endopeptidase within the PD results in its detachment from the β-barrel component 28, thus suggesting that an alternative endopeptidase might also be involved in the C-terminal cleavage process.
+However, experimental evidence demonstrates that disrupting or deleting the serine endopeptidase within the PD results in its detachment from the β-barrel component 28, thus suggesting that an alternative endopeptidase might also be involved in this C-terminal cleavage process.